 All cars depreciate, but some are worse than others

 The average vehicle in the United States loses about half of its value after five years, according to a new study by iSeeCars.com.
 Some automobiles, though, lose value at a much faster pace.
+In fact, as you'll see as you browse through this list, some vehicles depreciate 70 percent or more over that time period.

 While rapidly declining value can be a terrible thing for the car's original owner, it's worth mentioning that depreciation like what you're about to see on this list often means that a nice car can be bought for cheap on the used market.